Here are the hotel industry statistics you need to know in the year ahead.

 Getting Potential Guests to Notice You

-According to these 5 statistics, most individuals plan out their vacation or travel arrangements online.
+According to these 5 hotel industry statistics, most individuals plan out their vacation or travel arrangements online.
 Therefore a large portion of their research when booking entails reading a lot of online reviews.

 Consequently, if your hotel has an inadequate online reputation, with little to no reviews, potential tenants may overlook you and decide to select another hotel with more positive reviews.